NASS have advice and guidance on COVID-19 for people living with axial SpA (AS)

 When will my NASS branch get started again?

 A lot of our NASS branches have moved to offering online sessions so you can exercise safely from your home.
 These session are led by physiotherapists and still enable you to have a chat with others living with axial SpA (AS).
 You can find your local NASS branch by putting your postcode in the search box on this page.
-We will let you know when branches start to offer face to face sessions again.

 How can I safely exercise?